itt-learning-groups/golang_review/2021-07-14/README.md

 ## Assignment for July 28

+Readings:

 * *Learning Go*: Ch.10
 * *Concurrency in Go*: Chs.
 1-3

-* Exercise TBA: Probably simple collaboration to expand the checklists for "good" and "bad" tests below.
-We'll decide on the details by the end of the meeting.
+Exercises:

+1. Collaboration to fill in the checklists for "good" and "bad" tests below: Ping me with your GitHub username; I'll add you as a collaborator on this repo.
+Submit a PR with >= 2 additions to the "Good tests" checklist and to the "Bad tests" checklist below.
+(These should be characteristics/flags that can help us identiry a test or set of tests that would normally be "good" or "bad" examples of best-practice unit testing.)
+If there are other items on the checklist when you submit yours, also read through the checklist and re-prioritize it so the more important characteristics/flags are at the top of the list (as you interpret things).
+2. Give the [stretchr/testify `mock` package](https://github.com/stretchr/testify#mock-package) a test-drive if you haven't before.
+This is something I wanted to do during our session today, but we didn't have time.

 ## "Lab"